FELIX75791/appointment-management-service/README.md

 We provided unit tests under the directory src/test You are welcome to test our end points after running an instance.
 We recommend using Postman or Bruno

-## Endpoints

-This section describes the endpoints that our service provides, as well as their inputs and outputs.
-We also provided some input examples.

 ## Running a Cloud Based Instance